-Here is the listing of Best reference books on Networks, Games and Algorithms.
+Here is the full list of best reference books on Networks, Games and Algorithms.

 |1.
 “Algorithmic Game Theory” by N. Nisan, T. Roughgarden, E. Tardos and V. V. Vaziran